 Bridging gaps between theoretical, creative, and business practice, Michael has led development of numerous successful design projects as the founder and Principal of Think Make Do, a research-based design consultancy.
 Clients have included: Oracle Systems, StorageTek, Seagate, Liz Claiborne, Denver Botanic Gardens, and NIIT Enterprises in Bangalore, India.
 Some of Michael’s past projects have included Systems Design and Branding for Case Logic, a Design Systems Audit and redesign for the Denver Regional Transportation District, and an extensive Experience Audit and redesign of all customer-facing business processes for the Denver District Attorney’s office.

-For the past 10 years, Michael taught design research-based approaches to students at the University of Colorado-Boulder and -Denver, the University of Denver, and the Rocky Mountain College of Art & Design.
+For 10 years, Michael taught design research-based approaches to students at the University of Colorado-Boulder and -Denver, the University of Denver, and the Rocky Mountain College of Art & Design.
 Michael’s work has been exhibited at ACM SIGGRAPH, in galleries in France, the Netherlands and the United States.
 His work is part of the permanent collection of the New Museum in New York.
-Michael is also a co-founder of -empyre-, a web-based discussion group for Media Arts Practice, in collaboration with the University of New South Wales, Australia and Cornell University, NY, USA.
-Currently, He is a doctoral candidate in the School of Design at Carnegie Mellon University, where his research focuses on design for software, environments and objects that support high-stakes conversations.
+Michael is co-founder of -empyre-, a web-based discussion group for Media Arts Practice, in collaboration with the University of New South Wales, Australia and Cornell University, NY, USA.
+Michael earned his PhD at the School of Design at Carnegie Mellon University, where his research focused on designing software, environments and objects that support high-stakes conversations.
 He is currently Assistant Professor at Northeastern University College of Arts, Media and Design.